Learn how to easily build DIY garage cabinets for a garage wall that provide extra storage space!

 These garage cabinets are made with high-quality materials, including 3/4″ thick formaldehyde free plywood and premium whitewood that has minimal knots.
 However, any type of 3/4″ thick plywood may be used, as well as any type of 1×3 and 1×2 lumber, as long as the dimensions are the same.

 I prefer to use the more premium wood because it’s higher quality, minimal knots, easier to work with, and smooth.
-Also, the plywood is already sanded and ready to finish.
+Also, the plywood is already sanded and ready to finish with the best paint for cabinets and trim!

 Can you use kitchen cabinets for garage?